theorlandog/mfa-aws/README.rst

    dest_profile = yubikey-account-mfa
    source_profile = yubikey-account-default

-yubikey_credential_name is of the form Issuer:AccountName and can be viewed with the following ykman command
+yubikey_credential_name is of the form Issuer:AccountName and can be viewed with the following ykman command.

 .. code:: bash